MicrosoftDocs/architecture-center/docs/guide/multitenant/service/front-door.md

 #### Azure Front Door configuration

 **One-time configuration:** Fabrikam creates an Azure Front Door profile and a single endpoint.
 They configure an origin group for each stamp.
-They create a custom domains that use the wildcard for each stamp-based subdomain: `*.australia.fabrikam.com` and `*.us.fabrikam.com`.
+They create custom domains, using a wildcard, for each stamp-based subdomain: `*.australia.fabrikam.com` and `*.us.fabrikam.com`.
 They create a route for each stamp's custom domain to send traffic to the appropriate origin group.

 **When a new tenant is onboarded:** No additional configuration is required.